Can Boeing make pilotless air taxi magic work on big jets? It aims to

 “You need to be able to contain all the energy of a simultaneous detonation basically of all of the cells within the pack,” said Yutko

-As for the autonomous flying, don’t imagine this machine taking off and wondering around, working out the best route to take to avoid obstacles.
+As for the autonomous flying, don’t imagine this machine taking off and wandering around, working out the best route to take to avoid obstacles.

-Think instead of single preplanned route, carefully designed with no conflicts in the airspace, so there shouldn’t be any conflicts with people coming in and out of airports.
+Think instead of a single preplanned route, carefully designed with no conflicts in the airspace, so there shouldn’t be any conflicts with people coming in and out of airports.
 It will fly the same thing over and over and over again.

 Yutko compared it to a gondola at a ski resort.